JoshDoody/joshdoody.github.io/_book_excerpts/raise/raise-build-your-case.md

 ---
 layout: book_excerpt
-title: Document examples of accomplishments and accolades for your raise
+title: Build your case for your next raise
-tagline: Show how you're adding value and what others have said about your work
+tagline: Document examples of accomplishments and accolades for your raise
 excerpt: Make a strong case when you ask for a raise by showing how you add value to the company and citing praise from clients and colleagues.
 last_modified_at: 2016-06-24
 book_section: 12